Upto AU$20 Cashback

 Can I choose who I live with?

-When filling out your application form, you can put in preferences regarding who you would like to live with, and whilst they will do their best to meet your requests, it will be determined by room availability – so their advise you to apply as soon as you can so there’s more options for you.
+When filling out your application form, you can put in preferences regarding who you would like to live with, and whilst they will do their best to meet your requests, it will be determined by room availability – so they advise you to apply as soon as you can so there’s more options for you.

 Can I live with my partner?